woocommerce/qit-documentation/docs/custom-tests/00-introduction.md

 ### Running Tests from Different Plugins

-The maker or `Cat Pictures` also uploaded their tests to QIT, which means that QIT the Beaver can integrate the tests from the "Cat Pictures" plugin in his test runs.
-This is done by passing the plugin slug to the `--plugins` flag:
+The maker of `Cat Pictures` also uploaded their tests to QIT, which means that QIT the Beaver can integrate the tests from the "Cat Pictures" plugin in his test runs.
+This is done by passing the plugin slug to the `--plugin` flag:

 ```qitbash
 qit run:e2e qit-the-beaver --plugin cat-pictures